LiteDevelopers/LiteDevelopers-documentation/Writerside/topics/Why-use-LiteCommands.md

 # Why use LiteCommands?

 LiteCommands is a versatile and feature-rich command framework designed to simplify command handling for a wide range of platforms and implementations.
-Whether you're developing for Velocity, Bukkit, Paper, BungeeCord, Minestom, JDA, or other systems, LiteCommands has got you covered.
+Providing a simple and intuitive API, LiteCommands makes it easy to create and manage commands for your minecraft plugin, mod, or discord bot.

-## Easy Integration
+## Cross-Platform Integration
 LiteCommands seamlessly integrates with various platforms, making it effortless to manage commands across different systems.
-Whether you're building a plugin or a mod, LiteCommands ensures a consistent and convenient command experience.
+Whether you're developing for Velocity, Bukkit, Paper, BungeeCord, Minestom, JDA, or any other platform, LiteCommands has you covered.

+See the [Platforms](Platforms.md) page for more information.

 ## More Clear Logic
-LiteCommands offers a more intuitive and clear approach to handling commands when compared to the traditional Bukkit method.
+LiteCommands offers a more intuitive and clear approach to handling commands when compared to the traditional methods.

-For example if you want to create a command that toggles chat, you would have to do something like this:
+For example, if you want to create a command that toggles chat, you would have to do something like this:

 ```java
 @Command(name = "chat")